stefanbschneider/ideally/README.md

 ## Todos

+* WIP: add milestones, notes to ideas (see inline todos and fixmes)
 * PWA: https://github.com/silviolleite/django-pwa
     * fixme: doesn't show add to home screen
-* search, sort, filter ideas based on tags and create/update time
+* search, sort, filter ideas based on tags and create/update time (with Vue.js?)
-* add milestones, notes to ideas
 * improve usability by asking others what to improve